metal3d/ComfyUI_Human_Parts/README.md

 I strongly recommend to use ComfyUI-Manager to install the node.
 It will install the dependencies and the model.

 > Note, as far as my repository isn't validated in the ComfyUI-Manager index, you must do the installation manually.
+>
+> If you set up ComfyUI-Manager to "middle" or "weak" security, you can use the "Install from Git URL" feature.

 ```bash
 # ensure that you have activated the virtual environment before !!